SanhoLee/SanhoLee.github.io/_posts/notes/embedded/2024-02-25-embedded-howToSend-digitalValueToArduino.md

 ## **Concept Diagram**
-![concept of data exchange](data-exchange.png) _concept of data exchange between Processing PC and the arduiono._
+![concept of data exchange](data-exchange.png) _concept of data exchange between Processing PC and the arduiono_

 ## **Computer Vision Processing and Sending the signal from external PC**